 In order to buy NFTs, you will need two things, a crypto wallet, and cryptocurrency.
 You will need the right type of currency for the NFT you want to buy.

-In order to fund your wallet with cryptocurrency, you will need to join a crypto exchange like Coinbase or Binance, there are lots out there, those are just two of the most well-known ones.
+In order to fund your wallet with cryptocurrency, you will need to join a crypto exchange like Coinbase or Binance, there are lots out there, but those are just two of the most well-known ones.
 Once you have signed up on that exchange you can convert your regular fiat money to cryptocurrency.
 How much crypto you get for your money depends on the value of that coin compared to your fiat currency.

 Once you have funded a crypto wallet with cryptocurrency from your crypto exchange account, you’re ready to go to an NFT marketplace to buy an NFT.
 One of the most popular ones is OpenSea, which has a massive selection of Ethereum NFTs.
 They also have Polygon, Solana, and Klaytn NFTs.